PRIVATE SESSION +

 Get help now for your rowdy, leash-lunging dog!

 The program begins with a group orientation that you will attend without your dog.
 All adult family members (and responsible teens) are welcome.
-Orientation is offered from 2:30 pm until 5:30 pm (when scheduled on a Sunday) and from 6:00 pm to 9:00 pm (when scheduled on a Monday).
+Orientation is offered from 2:30 pm until 5:30 pm when scheduled on a Sunday (or from 6:00 pm to 9:00 pm if scheduled on a Monday).
 At the orientation you will learn about equipment, management, training and more for leash lunging dogs.
 You’ll watch part of a class in progress.
 You’ll gain access to online materials including an overview of the program, a training plan, instructions for what you need to do during the week to prepare for the next step.

 The next step is a private session.
 Handling a dog that is likely to pull, bark, and lunge without careful, skillful, management is a challenge.
 45 minutes with you, your dog, a trainer focused solely on coaching you jump-starts your progress and helps prepare you and your dog for class.